The Coffeehouse Folk Music Scene

 Notable Singers

-New York coffeehouses have played a significant role in nurturing the talents of many notable singers over the years.
-Bob Dylan was a notable example.
-He began his career as a singer-songwriter in the coffeehouses of Greenwich Village in the early 1960s.
-He performed at popular coffeehouses such as Cafe Wha? and Gerde’s Folk City, where he developed his unique folk and protest music style.
+New York coffeehouses grew an impressive assortment of talent.
+Bob Dylan was perhaps the most notable.
+Here’s where he began his career as a singer-songwriter in the early 60s.
+He performed at popular coffeehouses such as Cafe Wha? and Gerde’s Folk City while he developed his unique folk and protest music style.

 Joan Baez too was also a regular performer at the coffeehouses in Greenwich Village during the 1960s.
-She performed at venues such as The Gaslight Cafe and Cafe Wha?, where she gained a reputation as a talented folk singer.
+She gained a reputation as a talented folk singer at The Gaslight Cafe and Cafe Wha?, The duo of Paul Simon and Art Garfunkel were also frequent players and developed their signature folk rock harmonies at The Gaslight Cafe and Cafe Wha.

 The growth of coffeehouse folk music in New York City was soon followed by a move to California, where the genre continued to evolve and gain popularity.
 California was home to a thriving counter-cultural movement, and musicians and artists were drawn to the state by its sunny climate, beautiful landscapes, and liberal social and political environment.
 In this new setting, coffeehouse folk music flourished, as musicians explored new sounds and styles and collaborated with one another to create something new and exciting.